Six months with the first semi-mainstream sex robot for men.

 My interactive mode experience with the Launch

 I knew this was going to be a particularly interesting experience for me because I’m not really that big into porn.
-(If you were expecting a guy who writes about sex toys to be a major porn connoisseur, think again.)
+(Yeah, I know—surprise.
+A guy who writes about sex toys but doesn’t watch much porn.
+Confirmed weirdo.)
 I will check out some mostly realistic amateur type stuff now and then for inspiration, but rarely do I incorporate it fully into my solo sexual activities.
 However, I was still hoping that having the Fleshlight Launch’s movement sync to the action in a video would make each movement of the Launch more unexpected and more humanized.
 And it did.
 But…

-Content that works with the Fleshlight Launch is limited but growing
+Content that works with the Fleshlight Launch is limited, though growing

 At the time that this article nears completion, there are only three sources of interactive content that I’ve tried and can confirm work with the Launch—FeelMe.com, the recently introduced interactive section of PornHub.com, and UFeel.tv.